 President Ilham Aliyev: Thank you very much.
-Probably you've heard about some comments with respect to some countries in our neighborhood, which are involved in this illegal activity.
-This country also starts with “A”, but it is not Azerbaijan.
-And it is not a secret and all the figures are available.
-And of course, we wait when they will be sanctioned, or whether they will be sanctioned for that?
-Because if you look at what is happening, and also the comments of very respectable officials of different countries clearly demonstrate who is in this, I would say, dirty business.
-Azerbaijan is not and from the very first days of this process, my instructions were straightforward.
-No parallel input, no facilitation to avoid any sanctions.
-We are law obedient people, law obedient country.
-We don't need headache.
-We don't need to earn money, which is not clean for us.
-What we have, what we earn is enough and we want to protect our good reputation, also in financial markets.
-And also as you mentioned, you spend some time in Azerbaijan.
+Probably you've heard some comments concerning some countries in our neighborhood which are involved in this illegal activity.
+This country also starts with “A,” but it is not Azerbaijan.
+And it is not a secret, and all the figures are available.
+And, of course, we wait for when they will be sanctioned or whether they will be sanctioned for that.
+Because if you look at what is happening, the comments of very respectable officials of different countries clearly demonstrate who is in this, I would say, dirty business.
+Azerbaijan is not, and from the very first days of this process, my instructions were straightforward - no parallel input, no facilitation to avoid any sanctions.
+We are law-obedient people, a law-obedient country.
+We don't need the headaches.
+We don't need to earn money, which is not clean.
+What we have and earn is enough, and we want to protect our good reputation, also in financial markets.
+And also, as you mentioned, you spend some time in Azerbaijan.
 Hope you enjoy that time.

-I`m very glad that you also maintain contacts with our leading financial institutions.
-You know that we had the problems in banking sector, very serious problems.
-One of them was International Bank of Azerbaijan, which actually attempted to destroy the whole financial system of Azerbaijan.
+I`m very glad you also maintain contact with our leading financial institutions.
+You know that we had problems in the banking sector, severe problems.
+One of them was the International Bank of Azerbaijan, which attempted to destroy the whole financial system of Azerbaijan.
 That was a deliberate provocation, and it was not just the stealing of money from the government.
 It was an attempt to destroy Azerbaijan's financial system.
 And we more or less know who was behind that.

 So, we had to do a lot of cleaning.
-And I think finally we managed to come almost to the end of that process.
-So, banking sector in Azerbaijan is much more healthy than ever before.
-According to some additional information, which I got from our bank, Central Bank officials that still there are issues, which we need to address.
-But I am sure that very soon banking system in Azerbaijan will be one of the most transparent and efficient in our region.
+And I think we finally managed to come almost to the end of that process.
+So, the banking sector in Azerbaijan is healthier than ever before.
+According to some additional information, which I got from our bank, and Central Bank officials, there are still issues that we need to address.
+But I am sure that very soon, the banking system in Azerbaijan will be one of the most transparent and efficient in our region.

-President Ilham Aliyev: So, we have the Regional Development Program, which is a five year program adopted every fifth year.
+President Ilham Aliyev: So, we have the Regional Development Program, which is a five-year program adopted every fifth year.
 The first was adopted in 2004, just several months after I became president for the first time.
-And now we are in the process of finalization of the fourth program.
-All these programs they have been published in our press and they are known.
-So, these programs are very concrete and they actually reflect the projects, which will be done in Azerbaijan within five years.
-Apart from that, we have annual investment program.
+And now, we are in the process of finalization of the fourth program.
+All these programs have been published in our press, and they are known.
+So, these programs are very concrete, and they reflect the projects which will be done in Azerbaijan within five years.
+Apart from that, we have an annual investment program.
 Now we divided it into two.
-One is traditional, another is for reconstruction of Karabakh and Eastern Zangezur.
+One is traditional, and another is for the reconstruction of Karabakh and East Zangezur.
 So, all the information about the projects, which will be implemented this year, and next years are with the Minister of Economy.
 The minister is here.
 You can discuss with him later even more practical issues.

-At the same time, as I said before, we already approved the national strategy of development until 2030 with 42 to 50 billion US dollar investment.
-Most of that investments will be state funded, but at the same time it will be private public partnership projects also.
-Therefore, concrete projects, which we will implement, and we need to implement, we have in our ministers` notebook.
+At the same time, as I said before, we already approved the national development strategy until 2030 with a 42 to 50 billion US dollar investment.
+Most of that investments will be state-funded, but at the same time, there will be private and public partnership projects also.
+Therefore, concrete projects, which we will implement and need to implement, we have in our ministers’ portfolios.
 So, you are more than welcome to participate.

 Moderator Michael Harms: Mr. President.
 Thank you for affording your time.
-We went beyond our time schedule.
-We know your time schedule and that is why it is an honor for us.
+We went beyond our schedule.
+We know your schedule, so it is an honor for us.
 I believe that we achieved our goal.
 We have a long list of projects to follow.
 Let me mention a few of them.
 Of course, green energy is one of the priority issues.
-Given your country’s big potential, green energy logistics is very important.
-Because, there are many projects on the global scale.
-For example, the country, which can organize the best logistics for green hydrogen and other energy sources will be the winner, and there Azerbaijan has better position.
-Transport and infrastructure are also important .
+Given your country’s immense potential, green energy logistics is very important because there are many projects on a global scale.
+For example, the country which can organize the best logistics for green hydrogen and other energy sources will be the winner, and there Azerbaijan has a better position.
+Transport and infrastructure are also important.
 It is clear.

 You mentioned not only transport and logistics but also industrial development along transport routes.
 I believe that it is also an important issue.
-Then, digitalization and agriculture were mentioned and some participants indicated personnel training for all spheres.
-This is an important matter too, and we are ready for cooperation in this direction.
-The last issue which is important for your country is rehabilitation of irrigation canals.
+Then, digitalization and agriculture were mentioned, and some participants indicated personnel training for all spheres.
+This is an important matter, and we are ready to cooperate in this direction.
+The last important issue for your country is the rehabilitation of irrigation canals.
 I think Germany can offer much to you in this field.
-This matter can also be put onto the list of issues to follow up.
-We will probably have discussion with the minister and at the appropriate time, we will have online meetings with respective ministries.
-Maybe, you will appoint a coordinating person and I can later announce the business delegation to Baku in second half of the year.
+This matter can also be put onto the list of issues to follow up on.
+We will probably discuss this with the minister, and at the appropriate time, we will have online meetings with respective ministries.
+Maybe, you will appoint a coordinating person, and I can later announce the business delegation to Baku in the second half of the year.
 Thank you.

 President Ilham Aliyev: Thank you very much.
-First of all, thank you for this initiative to organize this meeting.
-And thank you to all the participants for very interesting discussion.
+First of all, thank you for the initiative to organize this meeting.
+And thank you to all the participants for a fascinating discussion.

-Just couple of remarks to conclude with respect to education.
-We'll be very glad to see more cooperation in this area between German educational bodies and Azerbaijan, especially in the area of vocational training.
-Because there is a big demand now, especially in the areas, which we discussed - agriculture, etc. So, I think we need to, maybe have a kind of special, maybe track on educational cooperation.
-Also, I would suggest before delegation comes to Azerbaijan, I will suggest to, maybe, to channel some concrete proposals to us through the Ministry of Economy.
-So, that by the time you and delegation come to Baku, we already have analyzed all those proposals.
+Just a couple of remarks to conclude with respect to education.
+We'll be happy to see more cooperation in this area between German educational bodies and Azerbaijan, especially in the area of vocational training.
+Because there is a significant demand now, especially in the areas we discussed - agriculture, etc. So, I think we need to, perhaps, have a special track on educational cooperation.
+Also, I would suggest before the delegation comes to Azerbaijan, I will suggest to, maybe, to channel some concrete proposals to us through the Ministry of Economy.
+So that by the time you and the delegation come to Baku, we have already analyzed all those proposals.
 And maybe, by the time when you come, or maybe even before that, we can, if everything goes successfully, conclude the contract.
-So that could be a good, also practical result of your visit.
+So that could be a good, also a practical result of your visit.
 And, of course, I invite all the participants and maybe a bigger group to come to Azerbaijan when it's convenient for you and maybe to spend several days and to meet and to continue our discussions.

-I'm really looking forward to having a very strong partnership between Germany and Azerbaijan in the area, which we discussed and the beyond.
-Thank you very much for your attention and for your patience.
+I'm looking forward to having a very strong partnership between Germany and Azerbaijan in the area which we discussed and beyond.
+Thank you very much for your attention and your patience.